 Municipalities that want to promote mixed-use development need to be proactive and address zoning, parking, land use planning, and planned unit development provisions before a developer is knocking on your door.
 Better decisions are likely when a particular development proposal is not literally awaiting your action.

 If you really want mixed-use development, develop charts, diagrams, computer sketches, or renderings to illustrate your intent.
+This could be one set of drawings and diagrams for all mixed-use projects in the community, but more likely, you will have a set of illustrations for each prospective large MXD project.

 Make sure any design standards or guidelines that you want enforced in your community are in place.